BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 ## Root Templates
-There are some `RootTemplate` types.
-The only ones you need:
+There are several `RootTemplate` types.
+The ones you need to know:

 `item` (orange barrel)
 `scenery` (green tree)